ARYPROGRAMMER/Mindful-App/README.md

 - After starting the app, navigate to `http://localhost:6000/medidation/dailyQuotes` in Postman or API Dash to check working.
 - Explore all the sections to receive personalized mental health tips based on your needs.
 - Use the music player to listen to relaxing tracks and enhance your mindfulness practice.
+- Explore the FER MODEL Section (NOT Fully Developed).

 ![App in Action](screenshots/song_playing.mp4)